 - Piazza del Signori

 - Arena di Verona

 Where to Stay in Verona

 Verona is great for a day trip from Venice but of course you can stay there overnight, too.
 I highly suggest, picking a hotel directly in the city center and I would choose this hotel for my next Verona trip.

 CONCLUSION: HOW TO SEPND 2 WEEKS IN ITALY

 Wait, where is Milan?
-As you can see, some top places, like Lake Como and Milan, are not on the list.
+As you can see, some top places, like Lake Como and Milan, or the Dolomites are not on the list.
 They surely are lovely and have their charm, but with limited time (meaning less than three or even four weeks in Italy) for the first time, I suggest the places mentioned above.

 If you are a traveler who is restless and wants to add even more places to the itinerary, I have more tips here.
 However, this itinerary is busy already, though it should not stress you out.

 If you plan a trip to Italy, you’re sure to broaden your horizon and experience a variety of unique adventures.
 I can highly recommend that you travel to Italy for a guaranteed great trip.

 You will be able to see quite a lot – and with this 2-week Italy itinerary you get a very good idea of the best places to visit.